angaaruriakhil/Simple-Chemistry-App/README.md

 **I made this a long time ago, when I was much less skilled in programming.**

-**As a result, there is a lot of repeated code which could have been avoided by properly leveraging the 4 OOP principles.**
+**Therefore, there is a lot of repeated code which could have been avoided by properly leveraging the 4 OOP principles.**

 **Tkinter also makes it difficult to design flexibly and it's nature (a downloadable app) restricts access.**